Haldeman, Kentucky

-Haldeman is one of 13 unincorporated communities located within Rowan County, Kentucky.
-It is 6 miles northeast of Rowan's largest city, Morehead.
+Haldeman is an unincorporated community located in Rowan County, Kentucky.
+It is 6 miles northeast of Morehead, the county seat.

-History and notable buildings
+History

 Haldeman was established in 1907 by L. P. Haldeman in order to house workers for his Kentucky Firebrick Company.
 15 years later in 1922, a second and more efficient brick plant opened in Haldeman.
 It was estimated that several hundred workers were employed by these plants during their operation.
-Shortly after the Second World War did the original plant close, and it wasn't until 1958 that the second would follow, ceasing all brick making operations for the community.
-Along with the brick factories there was also a school constructed in 1936 that was ultimately closed in 1991, and partially destroyed by an arsonist's fire on September 28, 2007.
-The post office was built at the beginning of the towns formation, and was in operation from 1907 to 1997.
+Shortly after World War II, the original plant closed.
+In 1958, the second plant closed, ceasing all brick making operations for the community.
+Along with the brick factories, there was also a school constructed in 1936 that was ultimately closed in 1991, and partially destroyed by an arsonist's fire on September 28, 2007.
+A post office was built at the beginning of the towns formation, and was in operation from 1907 to 1997.